AlexUmm/Valorant-Tbot-2.0.2/README.md

 ## Installation

-- Follow the steps in `requirements.txt` and in the video provided.
+- Follow the steps in `requirements.txt` and in the [Provided Video](https://streamable.com/ejcrsw).

 ### Prerequisites